yarko/scrapedoc/source/tutorials/pycon.rst

  [S]crape >>> show out

-There is a good deal of *white space*, but well easily deal with that outside of scrape.
+There is a good deal of *white space*, but we'll easily deal with that outside of scrape.
 I think the form of *show out* (yaml) would be easy to read into a python script which will do the counting.